MinhMXC/tp/docs/DeveloperGuide.md

    **Expected:** List switches from the filtered results back to all persons.

 3. **Test case (there is no relationship for a particular person):** \
-   **Expected:** Shows an empty relationship message for that person in the list.
+   **Expected:** Shows an empty relationship list for that particular person in the list.

 4. **Other test cases to try:** \
    `list 123` (extraneous parameters). \